ncweiler/KSMResilience/README.txt

 HTML

 The html files are broken up into the various elements that make up each part of the page.
-They normally look like
+The syntax for an html element is <element_type> content </element_type>.
+For each element, it is first declared in a set of brackets, then contains the content, then is finished with another bracket that begins with a /.
+So for a paragraph element, denoted by p, it would look like:

+<p> This is where the text in my paragraph goes. </p>

+Sometimes elements will be nested inside other elements.
+These are the main elements used in the exhibit: